openai/openai-python/README.md

 ### Microsoft Azure Endpoints

 In order to use the library with Microsoft Azure endpoints, you need to set the api_type, api_base and api_version in addition to the api_key.
-The api_type must be set to 'azure' and the others correspond to the properites of your endpoint.
+The api_type must be set to 'azure' and the others correspond to the properties of your endpoint.
 In addition, the deployment name must be passed as the engine parameter.

 ```python